Dinamo Zagreb Logo

 Dynamo Zagreb Logo 1993-1995

-In 1993 another name change took place.
-Now the football team has become known as Croatia Zagreb, which is reflected in its identity.
-The designers retained the circular shape and the red and white squares pattern, depicting a large C. They placed a small blue shield with a ball in the center and the word “CROATIA.”
-Above the shield was a golden crown, below – the inscription “ZAGREB” and two blue lions on the right and left.
+In 1993, another name change took place.
+Now the football team is known as Croatia Zagreb, a name reflected in its identity.
+The designers retained the circular shape and the red-and-white squares pattern, depicting a large C. They placed a small blue shield with a ball in the center and the word “CROATIA.”
+Above the shield was a golden crown; below it was the inscription “ZAGREB” and two blue lions on the right and left.

 1995 – 2000